Skip to main content

 Philly's row home design makes heating harder because shared walls only help when both neighbors are heating their homes.
 Many row homes also have single-pane windows, uninsulated outside walls, and old radiators on a one-pipe steam system.
 Adding cellular shades, weather stripping on doors, and a thermal curtain on the front door can drop your heating bill noticeably.

-Call a doctor after cold exposure if you notice numbness or skin that turns waxy, white, or blue, especially on fingers, toes, ears, or nose.
+Call a doctor after cold exposure if you notice numbness or skin that turns waxy, white, or blue, particularly on fingers, toes, ears, or nose.
 New chest pain, severe shortness of breath, or confusion in an older adult after a cold day all need evaluation.
 For Fishtown Medicine members, you can text me first and we will sort out whether you need urgent care, the ER, or an office visit.

 Related Intelligence